estemendoza/traviata/README.md

 This is a quick example of how to use Traviata with the included ExtJS extension:

+	from traviata import Traviata
+    from selenium import webdriver

 	#Open browser with webdriver
 	driver = webdriver.Firefox()
 	driver.get("<<point to a page with an ExtJS application>>")